-The ROTC program is divided into two parts -the Basic Course and the Advanced Course.
+The ROTC program is divided into two parts the Basic Course and the Advanced Course.
 The Basic Course (MS I and MS II) consists of 100- and 200-level Military Science classes and is designed primarily for freshman and sophomore students.
 Students do not incur a military obligation in the Basic Course.
 The Advanced Course (MS III and MS IV) consists of 300 - and 400-level Military Science classes and is reserved for junior, senior and graduate students.
-Upon contracting, students receive a monthly stipend of \$250 to \$400.
+Advanced Course enrollment requires approval of the Professor of Military Science.
+Upon contracting, students receive a monthly stipend of \$300 to \$500, in addition to any scholarship benefits.

 The Military Science curriculum can be taken in conjunction with any of the four-year university degree programs and may be applied toward graduation requirements as electives.
-Students who attain a high standard of military and academic achievement may be afforded an opportunity to apply for active duty commission with a beginning salary of approximately \$35,000 per year.
+Additionally, Advanced Course completion is a recognized academic minor in Military Science and Leadership.
+Students who attain a high standard of academic and military achievement will be given the opportunity to accept an active duty commission with a beginning salary of approximately \$43,000 per year.